Background pattern

 Common side effects(may affect up to 1 in 10 people):

-• low blood phosphate levels (hypophosphatemia),
+• low levels of phosphate in the blood (hypophosphatemia),

 • tooth extraction,